imvishalvyas/cert-manager-nginx-ingress/README.md

 We will use Helm to install Cert Manager to our Cluster.
 Cert-Manager is a Kubernetes native certificate manager.
 One of the most significant features that Cert-Manager provides is its ability to automatically provision TLS certificates.
 Based on the annotations in a Kubernetes ingress resource, the cert-manager will talk to Let’s Encrypt and acquire a certificate on your service’s behalf.

-`Note` : Ensure that you are using Helm v2.12.1 or later before installing cert-manager.
+`Note` : Ensure that you are using Helm v2.12.1 or later.

 `Prerequisites ` :